 People can be abused in:

 - police stations

 - public places

-You can find further details, including indicators of abuse, in the Adult Safeguarding Policy and Operational Guidance on the Suffolk Safeguarding Partnership adult's website.
+You can find further details, including indicators of abuse in the Suffolk Safeguarding Adults Framework & Multi-Agency Safeguarding Policy.

 Suffolk Safeguarding Partnership

 The Suffolk Safeguarding Partnership holds a statutory role in supporting, coordinating and overseeing the delivery and quality of multi-agency adult safeguarding activity in Suffolk.